pragtich/pragtich.github.com-nanoc/content/kippycam/Adding an I2C interface to the TL-WR703N.md

 go...?

-After a bit of searching it was found. `build_dir/linuxxxx/modles.builtin` tells exactly where it
-went: into the kernel (built-in, not as a module).
-Actually, loads went into the kernel built-in.
-Here's a list:
+After a bit of searching it was found. `trunk/build_dir/linux-ar71xx_generic/linux-3.3.8/modules.builtin` tells exactly where it went: into the kernel (built-in, not as a module).
+Here's a list of all the stuff that was builtin:

 	kernel/fs/jffs2/jffs2.ko
 	kernel/fs/overlayfs/overlayfs.ko